DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Monday

+- No class for Native America day

+## Wednesday

 - [MIDI Intro](../lectures/week-7/midi-intro/)
 - Spend some time making loops, share with the class at the end
 - Add one or two samples from free sound to your composition